|

 Echeveria secunda 'Blue Mist' (Blue Mist Hens and Chicks) - This succulent forms attractive clumps under 6 inches tall with tight rosettes of short chalky whitish gray leaves and in late spring appear flowers on 1 foot tall arching stems.
 The flowers are fairly large compared to the plant and have red calyces and yellow petals, giving them a bi-colored appearance.
 A hint of pink on older leaves and leaf margins is evident, primarily in winter.
 Plant in full sun to light shade in a well-drained soil and irrigate occasionally.
 This tightly-clustered plant freely produces offsets and in the right situation, it can form a large planting.
 We originally received this plant in 2012 from Robin Stockwell of Succulent Gardens Nursery in Castroville, California.
 He selected it as a unique plant from a flat Echeveria secunda that he had received from another nursery and named it 'Blue Mist'.
 This plant has whiter gray colored leaves that lay flatter in larger rosettes than the typical species we also grow - for more information on it please see our listing of Echeveria secunda.

-Information displayed on this page about Echeveria secunda 'Blue Mist' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information displayed on this page about Echeveria secunda 'Blue Mist' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |